zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 Each user needs a user account and license before they can sign in and access Teams.
 You can add new users using the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) by following [these instructions](/microsoft-365/admin/add-users/add-users).

-If you've already set up set up a global or user admin account with an active Teams license, you can also use the Admin app within Teams to add users.
+If you've already set up a global or user admin account with an active Teams license, you can also use the Admin app within Teams to add users.

 > [!CAUTION]
 > Using a global admin account can be a security risk.
 When possible, we recommend using a non-global admin account.